MoHawastaken/cWGANs/README.md

 # cWGANs

-Note that this code is not yet cleaned up.
-This will be done in the next days...
+Note that this code is not yet cleaned up!

 We use Pytorch models.
 A short explanation of the features of wgan_base: